Jerry42000/Cell-Segmentation-and-Counting-in-Microscopy-Images/README.md

 # Cell Segmentation and Counting in Microscopy Images

-This repository contains APS360 project code for microscopy-based cell segmentation, including both a classical image-processing baseline and a preliminary deep learning model.
+This repository contains code for microscopy cell segmentation, including a classical image-processing baseline and a preliminary deep learning U-Net model.

 ## Files